avcor/obsidian/forexRetest/Patterns/SMA/SMA-50 Already Direction.md

 - Ideally you can take 3 trade, after first price hike
 - Last momentum should be taken into consideration
 - This could be combined with [[RSI Under Threshold]]
-	- Up Trend -> Price goes under trend
+	- Up Trend -> If Price goes under trend line
 	- Down Trend -> vice-versa
 - (Experimental) If RSI is oversold in a trend, there could movement sideways for some time

 ### Conditions
-- 1 month duration for a particular direction, after that there is side wave.
-At the end of month movement starts to change toward side waves.
+- At the end of month movement starts to change toward side waves or opp direction.
+- Price should not be in opp side of trend for too long (Sideways) also not a large movement should be allowed
 - Up Trend
 	- Up Trend -> Sideways -> Up Trend (low chances)
 	- Up Trend -> Sideways -> Down Trend (mid chances)